Sir, Jenin

-Sir (صير) is a Palestinian town in the Jenin Governorate in the western area of the West Bank, located 18 kilometers south of Jenin.
-According to the Palestinian Central Bureau of Statistics, the town had a population of 769 inhabitants in mid-year 2006.
+Sir (صير) is a Palestinian town in the Jenin Governorate of Palestine, in the West Bank, located 18 kilometers south of Jenin.
+According to the Palestinian Central Bureau of Statistics, the town had a population of 769 inhabitants in mid-year 2006 and 857 by 2017.

 Location

 Sir is located on the southern part of Marj Sanur, together with Meithalun.

 History

 SWP noted: "The ruin west of the village has the appearance of an ancient site.
 Foundations, cisterns cut in the rock, and heaps of stones among bushes."

 Pottery sherds from the Persian, early and late Roman, and Byzantine eras have been found here.

 Sir is identified with Kfar Zir (כפר ציר), mentioned in the 6th-7th century Mosaic of Reḥob as a Jewish village in the region of Sebastia inhabited mostly by non-Jews and, therefore, agricultural produce obtained from the area could be taken by Jews without the normal restrictions imposed during the Sabbatical years, or the need for tithing.